PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Falling Through
   When a program reaches the end of code-block and just continues onto the next statements.
 Causes an error for a function if a return is expected but permitted for `void`.

+Floating-Point Number
+  Number with a decimal point.
+Represented in code by the addition of `.0` to whole numbers.

 Floating-Point Numbers
   Numbers with a decimal point.
 Represented in code by the addition of `.0` to whole numbers.